manikaparamanik8/Women-Safety-App/README.md

-# Women-Safety-App
+Women Safety App
-A front-end Women Safety application designed with HTML, CSS, and JavaScript featuring user login, registration, and logout functionalities.
+A responsive web application built with HTML, CSS, and JavaScript.
+Features include emergency alert, live location sharing and trusted contact notifications — designed for quick access to safety tools for women.